Robbie Grossman Player Props: Rangers vs. Dodgers

-Robbie Grossman -- with an on-base percentage of .237 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Tony Gonsolin on the hill, on July 21 at 8:05 PM ET.
+Robbie Grossman -- with an on-base percentage of .237 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rays.
+In his previous game he had a hitless showing (0-for-3) against the Rays.

 Robbie Grossman Game Info & Props vs. the Dodgers